-Table 2 reflects the faculty hours in total, but this does not necessarily imply that these are new hire requirements.
+Table 2 reflects the total faculty hours, but this does not necessarily imply that these are new hire requirements.

 Capitol Technology University will continue with the current administrative staff through the proposed time period.

 c.
 Support Staff

 Capitol Technology University will add additional support staff to facilitate the program.